 The cost of living in Valencia

-Valencia is Spain’s third largest city with a total population of around 1.5 million people.
+Valencia is Spain’s third-largest city with a total population of around 1.5 million people.
 It boasts a historical center and beachfront areas.

 The cost of living in Valencia is typically cheaper than Madrid or Barcelona:

 - 61% cheaper than New York

 Seville is Spain’s fourth-largest city with a metropolitan population of around 2 million.

 Despite being one of Spain’s most beautiful places, Seville boasts a highly affordable cost of living:

 - 40% cheaper than Munich